Managing StarLeaf releasesLast updated June 3, 2021

 StarLeaf now also supports Microsoft Edge 79 (or higher) for browser calling.

-Connections through proxies on StarLeaf for Windows are now possible in beta version.
+Connections through proxies on StarLeaf for Windows are now possible.
 For more information, go to Proxies and video conferencing.

 Starting 3rd April 2021 (and possibly earlier for pre-release customers), StarLeaf will no longer support joining meetings through the browser Internet Explorer 11.
 If you attempt to join a StarLeaf meeting using Internet Explorer 11, you will be advised that it is not possible and prompted to instead use Google Chrome, Mozilla Firefox, or Microsoft Edge 79 or higher.